AnushaPB/ucb_data_storage/README.md

   - Standard: $2.99/month for 200GB
   - Premium: $9.99/month for 2TB

-Unofficial Advice: I created this document to serve as a resource for UC Berkeley graduate students, post-docs, staff, and PIs who are responsible for generating and maintaining research data.
+Unofficial Advice: I created this guide to serve as a resource for UC Berkeley graduate students, post-docs, staff, and PIs who are responsible for generating and maintaining research data.
 For those looking for the short answer to “what do I do with my data?”, based on the resources described here I think the cheapest and easiest option for labs or research groups is to pay for storage via Wasabi or Google Shared Drives.
 For individuals who need to store their data independently, Box/Google Drive work if you need less than 2 TB and Wasabi seems to be the easiest and cheapest option if you have more than that.
 There are definitely more cost effective options described above that may take a bit more work to initially set-up. - Anusha

 # Sources